 IN CASE YOU MISSED THAT: RELAX!

-Your baby is going to be in the buff for the majority of the session.
+Your baby is going to be in the buff for the a good part of the session.
 Don't worry if baby decides to use the blankets (or me) as his/her own personal potty.
 This is totally natural and it's expected!
 All props and blankets get a good cleaning after the session and we have plenty of supplies on hand.

 The studio is full of bowls, baskets, blankets, outfits and headbands galore ready to dress up your little one.
 You are also, of course, welcome to use any of your own props.
 If you have any family heirlooms, toys, hats, props, etc. that you would like me to use in your session, please let me know.
 We may not get the chance to use ALL of the items, but we’ll look through them with you to determine what will work best. *I STRONGLY recommend that you discuss any ideas, props or poses you have in mind at least a week prior to your session.

 Your baby’s safety comes first!
 If there is ever a point where you become uncomfortable, just let me know!
 I take every measure to ensure that your baby is never in any danger.
 For that reason, I will always make sure that a parent or assistant is nearby to lend support if needed.

 BUT WHAT DO *I* WEAR?